oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 ##### Secrets

-First, create the secrets needed by WLS type model domain.
+First, create the secrets needed by the WLS type model domain.
 In this case, you have two secrets.

 Run the following `kubectl` commands to deploy the required secrets: